Guidelines & Requirements

 Public Transportation Agency Safety Plan (PTASP)

-On July 19, 2018, FTA published the Public Transportation Agency Safety Plan (PTASP) Final Rule, which requires certain operators of public transportation systems that receive federal funds under FTA's Urbanized Area Formula Grants to develop safety plans that include the processes and procedures to implement Safety Management Systems (SMS).
+The Public Transportation Agency Safety Plan (PTASP) Final Rule, published by the FTA in 2018, requires certain operators of public transportation systems that receive federal funds under FTA's Urbanized Area Formula Grants to develop safety plans that include the processes and procedures to implement Safety Management Systems.
+The PTASP requirements were subsequently modified with the passage of the Bipartisan Infrastructure Law to include new requirements based on the size of an urbanized area where an agency operates.

 The PTASP rule provides two tiers of compliance with differing requirements:

-Tier II agencies are defined as a small transit agency not operating rail fixed guideway and running 100 or fewer vehicles in total during peak revenue service.
+Tier II agencies are defined as small transit agencies not operating fixed rail guideways and running 100 or fewer vehicles in total during peak revenue service.
 Under the PTASP rule, State Departments of Transportation are tasked with developing the PTASP for all eligible Tier II agencies unless the agency chooses to opt out.

 The rule does not apply to agencies that are subject to the safety jurisdiction of another federal agency, including passenger ferry operators regulated by the U.S. Coast Guard and rail operators regulated by the Federal Railroad Administration.